BP-H/gptfrenzy/privacy-policy.md

 Protection Regulation (GDPR) applies.
 We therefore keep a log of how reference images are processed and provide a self‑service deletion mechanism so you can erase your data at any time.

+Conversations you have with our AI tools are not shared publicly by AccessAI Tech.
+However, your messages are processed by OpenAI's services to generate responses, so they are subject to OpenAI's privacy terms as well.